ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Feeling inspired?
 Maybe you run a submission process (of papers, software, conference abstracts) that is handled in GitHub issue (or pull request) threads (or could be moved there)?

-In that case, maybe you could benefit from the same toolset as us: **chat-ops** where a GitHub "bot" account performs actions dictated by **human-typed commands**, orchestrated by a **Ruby app deployed on a cloud platform**.
+In that case, maybe you could benefit from the same toolset as us: [**chat-ops**](https://www.arfon.org/chatops-driven-publishing) where a GitHub "bot" account performs actions dictated by **human-typed commands**, orchestrated by a **Ruby app deployed on a cloud platform**.

-We shall explain how to assess whether that app framework, the **editorial bot generator Buffy**, might be right for you.
+In this post, we explain how to assess whether that app framework, the **editorial bot generator Buffy**, might be right for you.
 We detail the steps involved in setting up "chat-ops" with Buffy for your own needs.

 ## What is an editorial bot generator?